ymolists/website/gitpod/docs/self-hosted/latest/index.md

 ## Troubleshooting

-The [troubleshooting guide](./latest/troubleshooting) shows you how to create a support bundle.
-Take a look at our [support page](/support) to learn how to reach our community and support team.
+Refer to the [troubleshooting section](./latest/troubleshooting) for help with your Gitpod Self-Hosted Instance.
+You can also take a look at our [support page](/support) to learn how to reach our community and support team.